tylerjwoodfin/remindmail/README.md

   # adjust path accordingly
   pip install -r /path/to/requirements.md

-  securedata config
+  cabinet config # cabinet must be configured properly
 ```

-## securedata config
+## cabinet config
-- you need to install and configure [securedata](https://github.com/tylerjwoodfin/securedata)
+- you need to install and configure [cabinet](https://github.com/tylerjwoodfin/cabinet)

-  - initialize using `securedata config`; see securedata's README for details
+  - initialize using `cabinet config`; see cabinet's README for details
-  - in securedata's `settings.json`, set the email information using the example below
+  - in cabinet's `settings.json`, set the email information using the example below
     - note that Gmail will _not_ work due to their security restrictions.
     - it's very bad practice to store your password in plaintext; for this reason, never sync this file.
     - always use a unique email address specifically for this, and _especially_ use a unique password.